 Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
 Referral may be required for Mental Health Specialty Services - Non-Physician.
 Please contact plan for details. \$0 Copay Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Referral and/or authorization may be required.
-Please contact plan for details. \$0 Copay Outpatient substance abuse services Outpatient mental health care for the diagnosis and/ or treatment of substance-abuse related disorders.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 Copay Outpatient substance abuse services Outpatient mental health care for the diagnosis and/ or treatment of substance-abuse related disorders.
 Services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
 Referral and/or authorization may be required.
 Please contact plan for details. \$0 Copay

-What you must pay when Services that are covered for you vou get these services Outpatient surgery, including services provided at hospital \$0 Copay outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Referral and/or authorization may be required.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$0 Copay Referral and/or authorization may be required.
 Please contact plan for details.
-Over the Counter The plan covers Over the Counter (OTC) items include non-prescription drugs, \$85.00 every month for also known as OTC drugs and health-related items.
-These approved over the counter, items are for personal use by the member. health related products.
-Partial hospitalization services "Partial hospitalization" is a structured program of active \$0 Copay psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Referral and/or authorization may be required.
+Over the Counter Over the Counter (OTC) items include non-prescription drugs, also known as OTC drugs and health-related items.
+These items are for personal use by the member.
+The plan covers \$125.00 every month for approved over the counter, health related products.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 Copay Referral and/or authorization may be required.
 Please contact plan for details.